ossf/tac/process/templates/PROJECT_NAME_sandbox_stage.md

   * "name, affiliation, GitHub ID"

 ### Sponsor
-The project should be aligned with an existing OpenSSF Working Group, SIG, or Project (TI).
-The project commits to providing the hosting TI quarterly updates on progress.
+Most projects will be sponsored by an existing OpenSSF Working Group, although in some cases a project may be sponsored by the TAC.
+The project commits to providing the sponsor quarterly updates on progress.
   * "name of TI that will host this project"

 ### Mission of the project